Vice President for Finance and Treasurer

 Fundraising activities may be conducted by other university entities that have a purpose of civic engagement or service that is consistent with the university’s mission.
 All fundraising activities must receive advance approval from the Office of the Provost, Office of the Executive Vice President, Office of the President, or Office of the Vice President and Secretary.

-Fundraising events may not include s weepstakes, lotteries, or raffles in which the names of contributors or other respondents are entered in a drawing for prizes, regardless of whether those prizes are goods, services, cash, or cash equivalents such as gift cards.
+Fundraising events may not include sweepstakes, lotteries, raffles or any drawing for prizes, regardless of whether those prizes are goods, services, cash, or cash equivalents such as gift cards.

 Additional information for student groups wishing to conduct fundraising activities: ODUS policy for Fundraising for humanitarian relief efforts